-• Only professional activity, and small shops in terms of para 15.6.3 shall be permissible.
-Retail shops specifically provided for in the lay out plan of group housing would be permissible.
+• 1[Only professional activity, small shops in terms of para 15.6.3 and tution centres for school children only shall be permissible.
+Retail shops specifically provided for in the lay out plan of group housing under para 15.4(ii) would be permissible.]